FC Lehenda-ShVSM Chernihiv: From SK Polissya Chernihiv to Lehenda Chernihiv

-The first significant success of the "Lehenda" was the 3rd place of the Ukrainian Trade Unions sports association championship in November 1989.
+The first significant success of the "Lehenda" was the 3rd place of the Ukrainian Trade Unions Sports Association championship in November 1989.
 At the same time, the female football players made their debut in the USSR championship among Trade Union sports associations and placed 16th among 30 teams.
-In 1990 and 1991 there was conducted the official Soviet women's football championship where Lehenda competed at the Higher League (top tier).
+In 1990 and 1991, there was the official Soviet women's football championship where Lehenda competed in the Higher League (top tier).
 In 1990 they placed 7th in their group and in 1991 6th.

 After the collapse of the Soviet Union in 1992, there took place the first league championship of Ukraine, the Ukrainian Women's League.
 The Lehenda football players won their first medals, the bronze medals.
 In 1997 the Lehenda's tenth anniversary was marked with its first "silver" of the national competitions.
 On the basis of the Chernihiv team, there was established the Ukraine youth team.
-In 1998-1999, "Lehenda" was finishing second yielding the championship title to "Donchanka" Donetsk.
+In 1998–1999, "Lehenda" was finishing second yielding the championship title to "Donchanka" Donetsk.

 Champion of Ukrainian Women's League and Women's Cup

-In 2000 they have won their first Ukrainian Women's League title and in 2001 playing under the name Lehenda-Cheksil Chernihiv they won the Women's Cup.
+In 2000, they won their first Ukrainian Women's League title and in 2001 playing under the name Lehenda-Cheksil Chernihiv they won the Women's Cup.
 In 2002 they won the double, the Ukrainian Women's League and the Women's Cup and also in 2005 and 2009 they won the double in 2007 they won the Italy Women's Cup.
-At European level they came second in the group again, this time behind the Swedish club Malmö FF.
+At the European level, they came second in the group again, this time behind the Swedish club Malmö FF.
 The association founded a youth academy for girls between the ages of nine and 15 in order to encourage young talent.

-In 2009 the won again both the Ukrainian Women's League and the Women's Cup and in 2010 they won the Ukrainian Women's League.
+In 2009 they won again both the Ukrainian Women's League and the Women's Cup and in 2010 they won the Ukrainian Women's League.
 The offensive rock "Legend" has a different kind of "golden take".

-The team participate also in UEFA Women's Champions League in the season 2011–12.
+The team was also in UEFA Women's Champions League in the season 2011–12.